WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 for every subset of agents $S$, $v$ should return a number.
 So if we have $100$ agents we need $2^{100}$ numbers to be returned.

-The problem is solve If the game is additive.
+The problem is solved If the game is additive.
 It means that I have to compute $v$ for each agent $\to$ consequently a coalition made of agents $1$ and $2$ will be the sum of the value associated to $1$ and $2$ separately.

 ### Best Coalition Structure